 Explore well-managed wetlands and enjoy hunting, fishing, wildlife viewing, hiking, bicycling and horseback riding.
 The area is closed to other visitors when hunts are in progress.

 T. M Goodwin Waterfowl Management Area is one of the state’s premiere hunting areas for ducks, coots and snipe.
 A Persons with Disabilities (PWD) blind is available with a PWD Duck Blind Qualifying Card.
-After obtaining a qualifying card, hunters may apply for a quota hunt permit by calling the T.M.
-Goodwin office at 321-726-2862.
+After obtaining a qualifying card, hunters wishing to utilize the blind may reserve it by calling the T.M.
+Goodwin office at 10 am on the Wednesday prior to their hunt at 321-726-2862.
 Check the regulations summary brochure and hunt calendar before you visit.

-Bank fishing is available year-round and Goodwin Lake is open to small boats two days per week, by permit only.
+Bank fishing is available year-round and Goodwin Lake is open to boats two days per week, from 9 am to 4 pm.
 Improved and unimproved boat ramps are available.
-For details, consult the regulations summary.
+For details, consult the regulations summary brochure.
 Call 352-732-1225 for permit information.
 Appropriate fishing licenses and permits are required.

 Look for wildlife along levees that surround the impoundments and from the three-tier tower that provides panoramic views at this Great Florida Birding and Wildlife Trail site.
 Expect to see migratory waterfowl and shorebirds, hawks and other raptors, mottled ducks, a variety of wading birds and white-tailed deer, otters, alligators and bobcats.
 Visit the Wildlife page for more details.